nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 4.1.2 Editing an application : `edit-app`

-Edits an existing application in the internship book.
+Edits an existing application in your internship book.

 Spotted a typo in an existing entry, or want to update the status of an application?
 No problem!
 Just specify the index and parameter(s) of the application you wish to edit, and `edit-app` will fix it for you.